anaganisk/fxfloorboard-code/packager/readme.txt

 you can email patches and custom system settings saved files to the above address.
 ***********************************************************************************
+ ********* LATEST FEATURES ADDED**************************************************** *Separate Assign edit-pages for Bulk Patch editing of individual Assigns.
- ********* LATEST FEATURES ADDED**************************************************** *Bulk Patch Editing - One effect change can be applied to a series of patches in one operation.
+ *Bulk Patch Editing - One effect change can be applied to a series of patches in one operation.
  *Whats This Help dialog added, with the press of the [F1] button.
  *Auditioning of Patches within Bulk Files, high-lighted file is sent to the GT-10 for instant auditioning before loading.